brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## Convention over configuration

-It makes a world of difference when:
 - Integrating tools
 - Figuring out what belongs where
 - Configuring custom pipelines
+- Setting up dashboards

 :::notes
+- It makes a world of difference when:
 - Naming conventions, between Github and NexusIQ
 - You can just follow the name
 - You know how we name things, so you have guidance